-Janet Jackson’s BFF Debunks Media Rumors Regarding Wissam Al Mana Split
+Janet Jackson’s BFF Debunks Media Rumors Regarding Wissam Al Mana Split: ‘F*** You!’

 — Daily Mail Celebrity (@DailyMailCeleb) April 18, 2017

-Incidentally in many of those same reports, Janet’s own alleged net worth of $250 million, as BET speculated, is often brought up, thereby seemingly eliminating any validity to such claims.
+Incidentally in many of those same reports, Janet’s own alleged net worth of $250 million, as BET.com speculated, is often brought up, thereby seemingly eliminating any validity to such claims.

-Furthermore, for all of the outlets who are running with the narrative of Jackson being a common-day “gold digger” akin to that of viral personality Joanne the Scammer, other notable publications, such as Blavity and BET, are quick to offer up accolades of the iconic pop star’s four-decade-long career that can easily dispel any rumors regarding a go at Al Mana’s bank account that, as of now, are still quite rampant.
+Furthermore, for all of the outlets who are running with the narrative of Jackson being a common-day “gold digger” akin to that of viral personality Joanne the Scammer; other notable publications, such as Blavity and BET.com, are quick to offer up accolades of the iconic pop star’s four-decade long career that can easily dispel any rumors regarding a-go at Al Mana’s bank account that, as of now, are still quite rampant.

 #HipHopNews #HipHop Peep Why They Are Calling Janet Jackson “Joanne The Scammer” :/ https://t.co/vQFmKTvu1V #AllHipHop #Ravele pic.twitter.com/EpC18gcaCW